nixworks/public/news/2010/06/18/README.md

 ##### Kyrgyzstan
 ### [Interim Kyrgyzstan leader Roza Otunbayeva visits Osh and says the death toll from her country's worst ethnic clashes in two decades could be 2,000. ](/news/2010/06/18/interim-kyrgyzstan-leader-roza-otunbayeva-visits-osh-and-says-the-death-toll-from-her-country-s-worst-ethnic-clashes-in-two-decades-could-be.md)
-_Context: Roza Otunbayeva, Kyrgyzstan, Osh_
+_Context: Osh, Roza Otunbayeva, Kyrgyzstan_

 ##### India
 ### [Indian Muslim television preacher Zakir Naik is banned from entry into the United Kingdom for what is described as "unacceptable behaviour".
 He was due to lecture in Sheffield and London. ](/news/2010/06/18/indian-muslim-television-preacher-zakir-naik-is-banned-from-entry-into-the-united-kingdom-for-what-is-described-as-unacceptable-behaviour.md)
 An Indian preacher has been banned from entering the UK for his &quot;unacceptable behaviour&quot;, the home secretary says.

-##### United States
+##### American
 ### [American Envoy to the Middle East and former Senator George J. Mitchell arrives in Ramallah and holds an immediate meeting with Palestinian President Mahmoud Abbas. ](/news/2010/06/18/american-envoy-to-the-middle-east-and-former-senator-george-j-mitchell-arrives-in-ramallah-and-holds-an-immediate-meeting-with-palestinian.md)
 Palestinian president urges George Mitchell to press Israel to lift its blockade on Gaza.

 ##### International Monetary Fund
 ### [International Monetary Fund (IMF) head Dominique Strauss-Kahn meets with Prime Minister of Spain Jose Luis Rodriguez Zapatero in Madrid. ](/news/2010/06/18/international-monetary-fund-imf-head-dominique-strauss-kahn-meets-with-prime-minister-of-spain-josa-c-luis-rodraguez-zapatero-in-madrid.md)
-_Context: International Monetary Fund, Dominique Strauss-Kahn, Prime Minister, Jose Luis Rodriguez Zapatero, Madrid_
+_Context: Dominique Strauss-Kahn, Prime Minister, Jose Luis Rodriguez Zapatero, Madrid, International Monetary Fund_

 ##### President of Sri Lanka
 ### [President of Sri Lanka Mahinda Rajapaksa responds in a speech at a commemorative military pageant to critics of the army who say human rights abuses were committed against civilians during the 2009 defeat of the Liberation Tigers of Tamil Eelam rebels. ](/news/2010/06/18/president-of-sri-lanka-mahinda-rajapaksa-responds-in-a-speech-at-a-commemorative-military-pageant-to-critics-of-the-army-who-say-human-right.md)
-_Context: Mahinda Rajapaksa, President of Sri Lanka, LTTE_
+_Context: President of Sri Lanka, Mahinda Rajapaksa, LTTE_

 ##### The Gambia
 ### [Two former military chiefs in The Gambia are charged over an alleged plot to remove President Yahya Jammeh from office in 2006; critics say the government is manipulating coup allegations for its own gain. ](/news/2010/06/18/two-former-military-chiefs-in-the-gambia-are-charged-over-an-alleged-plot-to-remove-president-yahya-jammeh-from-office-in-2006-critics-say.md)